perty/master-mind/README.md

 guess or run out of possible guesses, 10.
 In the latter case, the opponent has lost.

 A nostaligic look at the game in [Wired magazine](https://www.wired.com/2012/06/late-tothe-game-mastermind/).

+## Coding exercise

+### Version 1

+In this version, the application sets up the combination and the user try guess it.
+So the program's job is to randomly pick 4 colors, same or different, and then give the user hints for their guessing.

+### Version 2

+The second veresion has the computer doing the guessing.
+It can cheat of course, but that would be wrong.